 Pooling refers to the aggregation (consolidation) of the demand from multiple items into one, such that the consolidated demand can be satisfied from a single buffer.
 More specifically, capacity pooling refers to the idea of sharing available capacity among various sources of demand (e.g. patient classes).
 In a hospital setting this refers to the sharing of expensive diagnostic equipment, wards or labs.
 In a non-pooling environment, each resource fulfills its own demand, relying solely on its own capacity.
 In a pooled environment, demand is aggregated and fulfilled from a single shared facility.
 A rich literature on pooling in queueing systems exists.
-For an excellent overview, we refer to Benjaafar and Cooper (2005) and Yu and Benjaafar (2006).
+For an excellent overview, refer to Benjaafar et al. [44] and Yu et al. [45].

-It has long been known that pooling is beneficial to system performance.
+It has long been know that pooling is beneficial to system performance.
 More specifically, pooling allows to maintain a specified level of service quality (e.g. patient flow times) with less capacity requirements.
 The beneficial effect of pooling stems from the increased ability of the system to cope with variability.
 For instance, in pooled systems, it is much less likely for the queue to be empty.
 As such, the impact of variability in the arrival pattern of patients (patients may arrive early, late or may even fail to show up at all) or in the service process of surgeons is minimized.

-In this section, we demonstrate the impact of server pooling by means of a small experiment.
+In this section, we demonstrate the impact of capacity pooling by means of a small experiment.
 We build on the setting of the hospital department discussed in the previous sections.
 In the experiment the servers at the consultation and surgery level are pooled.
 The following assumptions are imposed:

-- Patients are treated by the first surgeon available for service, even if the patient does not belong to the patient population corresponding to that surgeon. - Surgeon working schedules are identical and no structural constraints are imposed (i.e. it should be possible to service 6 patients simultaneously).
+- Patients are treated by the first surgeon available for service, even if the patient was assigned another surgeon upon first arrival at the hospital. - Surgeon working schedules are identical and no structural constraints are imposed (i.e. it should be possible to service 6 patients simultaneously).